 UDOT conducted an early scoping process to solicit public and agency input to develop the project purpose and need statement, identify a preliminary range of alternatives, and identify potentially significant environmental issues.
+Early scoping is an optional process that UDOT used to better understand the potential needs and issues prior to initiating the EIS.
 The Early Scoping Summary Report summarizes public and agency input and identifies the alternatives that were suggested during the early scoping process from August 26 to October 3, 2020.